Air NZ flight turned back to Auckland after lightning strike

-An Air NZ flight leaving Auckland tonight for the Pacific Island of Papeete has been turned around after being struck by lightning.
+An Air NZ flight leaving Auckland tonight for Papeete, on Tahiti, has been turned around after being struck by lightning.

 Flight NZ42 left Auckland Airport at 6.10pm tonight as a thunderstorm coming in west from the Tasman Sea was bearing down on Auckland.